-Babiana is a large genus in the family Iridaceae, consisting of about 80 species.
-Most of these (about 49 species) are concentrated in the south western Cape, with the rest mainly in Namaqualand and northern Cape.
+Babiana is a large genus in the family Iridaceae.
+Most of these species are concentrated in the southwestern Cape, with the rest mainly in Namaqualand and northern Cape.
 Their range is from southern Namibia to the Eastern Cape to southern Zimbabwe.
-There is one species from Socotra, off the coast of Somalia, but it is doubtful whether it is actually a Babiana.
+There was one species from Socotra, Babiana socotrana, off the coast of Somalia, but it is now considered to be Cyanixia socotrana, the sole species in the genus Cyanixia.

 All babianas are deciduous, either winter or summer growing.
 Most are winter growing.
 Like most other winter growing (or Mediterranean climate) irids, they start their growth cycle in autumn when the first rains fall.
 The leaves push through the soil and the plants grow.
 They grow through the winter, and as spring approaches, they produce flower buds.
 Some species flower early in spring, and others late, almost into summer.
 Most species are in seed in early summer, and as the rains finish and the weather heats up, they go dormant again.
 To successfully grow them, one needs to remember this growth cycle.
 Start to water them in autumn, water through the winter, and stop in late spring when the plants show signs of going dormant.
 They will do best in a sunny aspect with free air circulation.
 The plants are drought tolerant and they vary in hardiness, but probably will not like anything below 25 °F (about -5 °C).